-424. Review and Appointment of the Cabinet's Working Parties, Joint Panels and Other Groups
+404. Review and Appointment of the Cabinet's Working Groups/Joint Panels and Other Groups (Report No: CAB/FH/18/005)

-The Cabinet considered Report No: CAB/SE/18/004, which provided an interim review of the Cabinet's Working Parties, Joint Panels and Other Groups.
+The Cabinet considered this report which provided an interim review of the Cabinet's Working Group, Joint Panels and Other Groups.

-As the Cabinet's Grant Working Party, and presently the West Suffolk Joint Growth Steering Group, were constituted with having regard to the political balance of the Council, an interim review of the membership and Terms of Reference (ToR) of the Working Parties, Joint Panels and other Groups had been undertaken as a result of recent changes to the political composition of the Council.
+As the Cabinet's Local Plan Working Group and, presently, the West Suffolk Joint Growth Steering Group, were constituted with having regard to the political balance of the Council, an interim review of the membership and Terms of Reference (ToR) of the Working Group, Joint Panels and other Groups had been undertaken, as a result of recent changes to the political composition of the Council.

-This had also provided an opportunity to review and propose amendments to the ToR for the existing West Suffolk Joint Growth Steering Group and Future Governance Steering Group.
+This had also provided an opportunity to review and propose amendments to the ToR for the existing West Suffolk Joint Growth Steering Group and the Future Governance Steering Group.

-Councillor John Griffiths, Leader of the Council, drew relevant issues to the attention of Cabinet, including that approval of the majority of the recommendations meant that no changes would be made to the existing arrangements.
+Relevant issues were drawn to the attention of the Cabinet, including that approval of the majority of the recommendations meant no changes would be made to the existing arrangements.

-It was however, recommended that the West Suffolk Joint Growth Steering Group be replaced by the Growth and Innovation Group for the reasons provided in the report; and that the terms of reference for the Future Governance Steering Group be amended to enable it to consider a wider range of technical issues to ensure the appropriate governance was in place for the creation of the new single council for West Suffolk.
+However, it was being recommended that the West Suffolk Joint Growth Steering Group be replaced by the Growth and Innovation Group for the reasons set out in paragraphs 1.3.2 to 1.3.8 of the report.
+It was also being recommended that the ToR for the Future Governance Steering Group be amended to enable it to consider a wider range of technical issues to ensure the appropriate governance was in place for the creation of the new single council for West Suffolk.

-With the exception of the new Growth and Innovation Group, which was proposed not to have defined membership, Table 1 contained in each appendix, listed the existing membership for the various bodies, and it was proposed these be re-appointed.
-Where membership to each body included a seat allocated to the UKIP Group, it was proposed that this be allocated to the Haverhill Indys.
+With the exception of the new Growth and Innovation Group, which was proposed not to have a defined membership, Table 1 contained in each Appendix, the existing membership for the various bodies and it was proposed these be re-appointed.